sokac/website/content/_index.md

 +++
 author = 'sokac'
 title = 'About me'
-date = 2024-01-21T09:58:45-08:00
+date = 2025-06-01T09:58:45-08:00
 draft = false
 +++

 Hi there!
 I'm a software engineer living in San Francisco.

 I grew up in Vinkovci, a small town in Croatia.
-I don't recall exactly when I got my first computer, but I sure was under 10.
-I was fascinated by how it works and its endless possibilities.
+I started to tinkering with computers early in my life.
+I was very fascinated by how they work work and their vast possibilities.
 I learned [Logo](https://en.wikipedia.org/wiki/Logo_(programming_language)) programming language at I.G.
 Kovacica Elementary School and attended a few national competitions (which, to my surprise, are still active!).
-I started doing more web development (good ol' LAMP stack) when I started high school, mostly for local business, personal projects, and community projects, such as [blogeri.hr](https://blogeri.hr) (won an award for the best Croatian website in Media and News category in 2016) and [linuxzasve.com](https://linuxzasve.com).
+Then, I did some web development (good ol' LAMP stack), mostly for local business, personal projects, and community projects.
+[blogeri.hr](https://blogeri.hr), a blog aggregator, won an award for the best Croatian website in the Media and News category in 2016 and [linuxzasve.com](https://linuxzasve.com), a Linux community website, won an award in 2009 for the best website in the Science and Education category.

-At age 21, I moved to Palo Alto for work.
+I moved to Palo Alto for work when I was 21.
 I ended up going back to Croatia a year later to finish my education and get a B.S. (and a M.S. later).
 I was lucky enough to get a US work visa (H1B) at age 24 and I've lived in San Francisco since.

-Fast forward to today (2024), I'm a father of two daughters and a dual citizen.
+Fast forward to today (2025), I'm a Croatian-American and a father of two daughters.
 I still work in tech.

 ## Jobs

-### Google (2020-current)
+### Google (Jan 2020 - May 2025)
-* Team: P&E EngProd SI Source (Chromium source)
+* Team: P&D Source Developer Experience (Chromium & Android source)
 * Location: San Francisco
-* Position: Team Lead / SWE
+* Position: Team Lead, SWE

-### Thumbtack (2015-2020)
+### Thumbtack (Nov 2015 - Jan 2020)
 * Team: Infrastructure Engineering
 * Location: San Francisco
 * Position: Principal Software Engineer

-### The Backplane (2011-2015)
+### The Backplane (July 2011 - Nov 2015)
 * Team: Backend
 * Location: San Francisco
 * Position: Software Engineer